 Since we love to travel but still need to be connected to our clients for our Macintosh computer consulting / web design business while being on the road I needed to find a solution for having solid cell data and voice network connections while traveling.
 There are many choices out there but after thinking it all through, I decided to keep my options open and settle on a cellular phone signal booster solution that simply amplifies the cell signal to the interior of the Airstream.

-This allows us to use our iPhones and a 3G laptop data adapter or tethering the iPhone to my MacBook Pro inside the Airstream to connect to the internet.
+This allows us to use our iPhones and tethering the iPhone to my MacBook Pro inside the Airstream to connect to the internet over 4G.

 My biggest obstacle was where to mount the external antenna and not have interference or feedback to the interior antenna.

 So I decided to mount the antenna to the existing extendible TV antenna.
 Since I would only use this when stationary I could get more height and separation.
 The cell repeater antenna erects itself when I crank up the TV antenna, and folds back down when traveling.

 I ran the cell repeater antenna cable trough the same hole the TV antenna was using and then routed the cable into the compartment behind the stereo system.
 This was quite tricky because there is a cross beam I had to drill through.
 Once I got the cable through; it was like a miracle.
 I had to remove the TV antenna crank cover on the inside of the Airstream and use a very long drill bit very cautiously to drill a hole in order to pass the cable to the other side.